 Mooting Initiatives to Develop our LLM Students’ Transferable Skills

-The Department of Shipping and Trade Law at Swansea aims not only to deliver a first-class educational experience in commercial and maritime law but also to develop its LLM students’ transferable skills vital to a career as a legal practitioner.
-Such skills include the ability to conduct research, understand the relevant area of law and put together credible arguments based on legal principle and authority, as well as the confidence to speak in public and think on one's feet.
+The Law School aims not only to deliver a first-class educational experience in commercial and maritime law but also to develop the vital transferable skills its LLM students will need for a career as a legal practitioner.
+Such skills include the honing of their research ability, in-depth and practical understanding of the subjects that they study on the course and amalgamation and development of credible arguments based on advanced legal principle and authority, as well as the confidence to speak in public, under pressure and to think on one's feet.

-To this end, the Department organises a number of mooting initiatives throughout the academic year.
+To this end, we offer a number of mooting initiatives throughout the academic year.
 These include:

 Swansea LLM students emphatically won the 3rd Mooting Competition on Commercial and Maritime Law hosted by 7 King’s Bench Walk and Informa Law from Routledge.
 The event attracted 10 mooting teams representing the University of Exeter, University of Sheffield, University of Nottingham, City University, Coventry University, University of Birkbeck, Bangor University and Swansea University.
 The initial rounds of the Competition were held in Swansea on 18th-19th June with the Final held at Middle Temple Inn in London on 20 June 2016.
 Swansea was represented by two teams one led by Kirsten Jackson and Jacqueline Dammens and the second one led by Ashlee Xi and Breeda Okpo.